open-telemetry/opentelemetry-collector-contrib/exporter/tanzuobservabilityexporter/README.md

 consumption.
 [Details and defaults here](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/memorylimiterprocessor/README.md)
 .

-The order matters when enabling multiple processors in a pipeline (e.g. the memory limiter and batch processors in the example config below).
+**NOTE:** The order matters when enabling multiple processors in a pipeline (e.g. the memory limiter and batch processors in the example config below).
 Please refer to the processors' [documentation](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor) for more information.